 My name is Darya Hodaei.
-I am a pharmacist, children’s book author, and culture/language activist (I am CEO in Englishazerbaijani platform).
+I am a Doctor of Pharmacy and clinical research professional, children’s book author, and culture/language activist (I am CEO in Englishazerbaijani platform).
 I enjoy learning about different cultures, I especially enjoy exploring my own roots a little further.

 I was deprived of having education in my own mother-language because the schools in Iran are all in Persian so as a non-Persian kid I was kept away from my own linguistic, cultural, and historical heritage.